 Caryn Marooney, a spokeswoman for Menlo Park, California- based Facebook, declined to comment June 4, as did Dana Lengkeek, a spokeswoman for Sunnyvale, California-based Yahoo.

 Facebook bulked up on intellectual property in the wake of the Yahoo lawsuit.
 It said in April that it’s paying $550 million for some of the patents that Microsoft Corp.
-(MSFT) agreed to buy from AOL Inc. Facebook also acquired patents from International Business Machines Corp.
-(IBM), a person with knowledge of the matter said in March.
+(MSFT:US) agreed to buy from AOL Inc. Facebook also acquired patents from International Business Machines Corp.
+(IBM:US), a person with knowledge of the matter said in March.

 Yahoo, in the lawsuit filed March 12 in federal court in San Jose, California, sought an order barring Facebook from infringing the 10 patents.
 It also sought triple damages.
 Facebook later accused Yahoo of infringing 10 patents through its home page and the Flickr-photo sharing service.